cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

   - Setup RSS Feed
   - Create Pages
   - Validation when saving - lat/long, Details (make sure content id is linked correctly to detail)
- - Try using XAML Styler command line .net tool
+ - Integrate Xaml Styler - git hook maybe? https://github.com/Xavalon/XamlStyler
  - Email Html
   - Check formatting - could spacing be better in multiple clients?
  - Split settings into a public and private so that the public settings can be copied to the site for backup and the private can stay in the archive.